Recycling food waste

 Rather than throwing unavoidable food waste into the bin, it’s much better to recycle it.
 Food waste sent to landfill isn’t exposed to enough oxygen to allow it to naturally biodegrade so it rots and decays, releasing the destructive greenhouse gas methane into the air, which is much more harmful to the planet than carbon dioxide.

-Because of this, food waste is one of the main factors behind rising greenhouse gas levels and a significant contributor to climate change.
-But when your food waste is recycled, instead of being sent to landfill, the gases are captured and converted into green energy that powers our homes, as well as natural fertilisers that can be used for farming.
+When food waste is recycled, the gases are captured and converted into green energy or biofuel that can power our homes.
+This type of renewable energy captures the natural gases from old food and can be used for electricity and home heating.
 For example, your weekly food waste could power nearly two cycles of your washing machine.

 Follow these simple steps to make the most out of your food waste recycling service: